knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_2.md

 It would be ridiculous to ask software developers to write one program for Lenovo laptops, one for Apple, one for smartphones that use the ARM processor, so on and so forth.
 Software shouldn't be "machine-specific".
 This is how things were in the 1970s and part of the 1980s.

 To address these challenges and facilitate the seamless interaction between hardware and software, we rely on operating systems (OS).
-An operating system acts as an intermediary layer, bridging the gap between the hardware and software components of a computer system.
+The OS acts as an intermediary layer, bridging the gap between the hardware and software components of a computer system.
+In essense, an OS is low-level software, meaning that it interacts more closely with the physical hardware components.

 The OS abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
 It also provides regular everyday computer users with their familiar view of the computer: the GUI, or Graphical User Interface.
 When we turn on a Windows computer there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.

-MENTION THAT OS IS LOW-LEVEL SOFTWARE

-[can have image of hw > OS > Apps > programmer] smthn like this : https://cdn4.explainthatstuff.com/computer-architecture.webp

 Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb, the OS takes care of all this for us.
 Anything that the user shouldn't have to worry about is taken care of by the OS.
 For example, when was the last time that you told the computer how to allocate its memory space, i.e. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
 When was the last time you wondered where in storage you should save your essay file?
 Never.
 Just click "Save", and the OS will take care of the rest.

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.

 > Do you know of any operating systems?
-What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies (Lenovo, HP, Asus, Apple, Samsung, etc.)?
+What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies (Lenovo, HP, Asus, Apple, Samsung Phones, etc.)?

 > What could be some reasons for why multiple OSes exist?\
 P.S.
 Consider factors such as market demand, target user demographics, and specialized functionalities that drive the development of distinct operating systems.